arcus/ALEx-Lessons/README.md

 ### Come to a Workshop or to another learning event!

-All CHOP and Penn employees are welcome to attend our workshops.
+All CHOP, Penn, and Drexel employees are welcome to attend our workshops.
 Registration is required.
 [Click here to find out more and to register](http://bit.ly/CHOP-ALEx-Registration).

 ### Become a Contributor!